Nextiva / Blog / VoIP

 Nextiva pricing

-Cons: Some advanced features require higher tiers.
+Cons: Some advanced analytics and call center features require the top-tier plans.

 Who is Nextiva best for?